biubiubiiu/derain-toolbox/docs/getting_started.md

 - `--work-dir ${WORK_DIR}`: Override the working directory specified in the config file.
 - `--resume-from ${CHECKPOINT_FILE}`: Resume from a previous checkpoint file.
 - `--no-validate`: By default, the codebase will perform evaluation every k iterations during the training.
 To disable this behavior, use `--no-validate`
+- `--cfg-options`: If specified, the key-value pair optional cfg will be merged into config file.

 ## Testing